Search

 The first step, before spending money, is to assess your current environment.
 According to Prillaman, 3PLs should maximize what they currently have before incurring new expenditures.
 For instance, a state-of-the-art, cloud-based warehouse management or labor management system, if used correctly, can illuminate opportunities for maximizing travel times in the warehouse, improving pick efficiencies or aid in seasonal labor forecasts.

 He suggested a restrained approach to automation adoption.
-Listen to his explanation in this 2:00 audio clip.

 Find What Fits